 Hi, I'm David Lyons.
 I live in Los Angeles, California.
 I have a passion for art and technology and I'm always learning new things to combine my creative and technical skills.

 I've been drawing since I was a kid and I've been doing web design and development since about 2001 as a hobby so that I could put my art online where anyone can easily access it.
-In high school, art and computer science were my favorite classes, and I spent a lot of my time making Flash animations and custom layouts for Neopets and MySpace.
+In high school, art and computer science were my favorite classes, and I spent a lot of my time making Flash vectors/animations and HTML/CSS layouts.

 In December 2010, I graduated from Texas A&M University with a Bachelor's of Science in Visualization.
-The program was a mix of visual art and computer science classes, with a focus on the theory behind 3D graphics, animation principles, and pipelines for film and games.
-I started with 3DS Max and later switched to Maya, but the concepts learned could be applied to any software.
-Courses also included painting, graphic design and motion graphics.
+I studied a mix of 3D animation pipelines for film and games, computer science, graphic design, motion graphics and painting.
+I started with 3DS Max and later switched to Maya, but classes focused on theory and animation principles so that concepts could be applied to any software.

-After I graduated from Texas A&M, I started doing front end web development professionally at two different advertising agencies in Dallas, working on big brand responsive websites with large teams, while practicing digital sculpting in ZBrush and 3D printing at the Dallas Makerspace in my personal time.
+After I graduated, I started doing front end web development professionally at two different advertising agencies in Dallas, working on big brand responsive websites with large teams, while practicing digital sculpting in ZBrush and 3D printing at the Dallas Makerspace.

-Currently, I'm getting back into more 3D art while continuing to improve my front end and WebGL / VR / AR / XR 3D web development knowledge.
+Currently, I'm getting back into more 3D art while continuing to improve my front end and WebGL / VR / AR / XR / game / web development and engineering knowledge.